phac-nml/biohansel/README.rst

     git clone https://github.com/phac-nml/biohansel.git
     cd biohansel/
+    # checkout the main development branch or some other development branch
     git checkout development
-    # Create a virtual environment (virtualenv) for development
+    # Create a virtual environment (virtualenv) for development; ensure that you're creating a Python virtualenv with Python 3.6!
     virtualenv -p python3 .venv
     # Activate the newly created virtualenv
     source .venv/bin/activate
     # Install biohansel into the virtualenv in "editable" mode
     pip install -e .
+    # install Jupyter for prototyping in a Jupyter Notebook
+    pip install jupyter
+    # launch Jupyter Notebook
+    jupyter notebook
+    # hack away!

 Run tests with `$ python setup.py test` or pytest_: